INVESTIGATIVE UNIT: Only 3 deputies assigned to work security at event where gunfire broke out, killing teen

 Documents allege he shot into a large crowd.

-He made his first appearance in court on Monday and remained in the East Baton Rouge Parish Prison.
+He made his first appearance in court on Monday and remained in the East Baton Rouge Parish Prison with no bond set.

 Hall has a lengthy arrest record on counts including weapons crimes, domestic violence and theft.